tablexpr/leetcode-sql-50/README.md

-# pyarrow-exercises
+# LeetCode SQL 50

-Fiddling around with PyArrow.
+Fiddling around with DataFusion and PyArrow.

-## Leetcode SQL 50

 ### Select